hkdb/dbrave/README.md

 ## SUMMARY

 A dockerized instance of Brave browser running as a non-root user.
 Useful when "a separate sandboxed environment for testing" or "added security for browsing sites that are questionable" is needed.
+It's also useful if you would like to have an independant browser that's permanently connected to a VPN without interfering with the rest of the host's networking.

 ## SUPPORT PLATFORMS